 Details:

-- Limited Ingredients; Only 6 Ingredients.
+- Only 6 ingredients

-- Ideal for your pup's birthday or everyday treats.
+- Great for birthdays or everyday treats

-- Not all dogs are a fan of the flavour.
+- Not all dogs love the taste

 Details:

-- Only 2 Calories Per Treat.
+- Only 2 calories per treat

 5. Nature Gnaws Turkey Tendons